thundron/thundron.dev/clang-tidy-y-u-so-bad.md

 ---

-## To conclude

-While the problem of `clang-tidy` not finding system headers is a persistent challenge for C++ developers, understanding the distinction between the compiler driver and the frontend is key to navigating these toolchain complexities.
-Until a more integrated solution is available, manual configuration and custom scripting remain necessary for robust static analysis setups.

----

 ### Related discussions and resources

 * [LLVM Issue #46804: clang-tidy doesn't work correctly when compile_commands.json contains symlink to clang](https://github.com/llvm/llvm-project/issues/46804)